How to Show Promotions on Your Resume: Guide + Examples

 [Featured Image] A woman is working on her laptop while holding papers.

-A promotion is proof that you’re a valuable team member whose work is noticed and appreciated by your employer.
-Putting a promotion on your resume can be an effective way to highlight your professional accomplishments to future hiring managers.
+A promotion proves that you’re a valuable team member whose work is noticed and appreciated by your employer.
+Putting a promotion on your resume can effectively highlight your professional accomplishments to future hiring managers.

 How do you actually show a promotion on your resume?
-And, how do you format promotions so that the automated systems scanning your resume can read them without trouble?
+And how do you format promotions so that the automated systems scanning your resume can read them easily?

-Ultimately, the way you put a promotion on your resume is dependent on the nature of the promotion itself.
-In this article, you will learn three approaches to putting a promotion on your resume:
+Ultimately, how you put a promotion on your resume depends on the nature of the promotion itself.
+Learn three approaches to putting a promotion on your resume:

 • By stacking job entries under one company header